PhoenixStormJr/Paper-Mario-The-Thousand-Year-Door-Texture-Mod-Bow-Over-Flurrie/README.md

 Edit the textures you want (for example, Flurrie’s textures) in your favorite image editor.

+# How to install the mod:
-Place the edited PNGs here:
+Place the edited PNGs here (or if you're on Windows 10, I don't know):

 ~/.local/share/dolphin-emu/Load/Textures/G8ME01/

 to have Dolphin load your custom textures when you run the game.

+Also enable "Prefetch Custom Textures" to prevent Flurrie's textures from flashing quickly, AND slightly speed up the game.